Cathy Engelbert

 Catherine M. Engelbert (born November 14, 1964) is an American businesswoman who has served as the commissioner of the Women's National Basketball Association (WNBA) since 2019.
-She is credited with transforming the WNBA from a struggling league to a lucrative and influential organization.
 She previously served as the first female CEO of Deloitte.

 Engelbert worked for Deloitte for 33 years and was elected as its CEO in 2015, becoming the first woman to lead a Big Four accounting firm.
 In 2019, she was named the commissioner of the WNBA and made headlines in the following year for creating the Wubble amid the COVID-19 pandemic and supporting player activism.
 Engelbert has led the league to rapid commercial growth, historic popularity, and its most significant expansion in history, but has faced criticism over player compensation.
 She has been ranked among the most powerful businesswomen in the world by Fortune magazine for her roles in the WNBA and Deloitte.

 Early life and education

 Engelbert grew up in Collingswood, New Jersey, with five brothers and two sisters.
 She attended Collingswood High School.
 She was inducted into the Collingswood Athletic Hall of Fame in 1993.
-Her father Kurt was an IT manager, and her mother a medical practice administrator.
+Her father, Kurt, was an IT manager, and her mother a medical practice administrator.
 Kurt Engelbert was a star basketball player at St. Joseph’s University (Phila.) and was drafted in the fourth round by the Detroit Pistons in 1957.
 Engelbert graduated from Lehigh University in 1986, with a degree in accounting.

 At Lehigh, she tried out for the basketball team as a walk-on under Hall of Fame coach Muffet McGraw, and later became a team captain.
 She also played lacrosse, and became a captain of that team as well.
 After graduation, she received her CPA certification and became a member of the American Institute of Certified Public Accountants.